SIN-Labs/SIN-Labs.github.io/_pages/teams.md

                             Wonyi Che
                         </h2>
                         <h4 class="card-text" style="color: rgba(0, 0, 0, .44); font-size: 0.95rem; line-height: 1.6; font-weight: 400; margin-top: 30px;">
                             Wonyi Che is a Research Assistant working on behavioural experiments and cognitive neuroscience.
+Her research interests lie in the field of human cognitive neuroscience, with a particular focus on memory, neurodevelopmental disorders, aging, and dementia.
+I aim to investigate the underlying neural mechanisms of cognitive processes and how they are altered by aging and disease across the lifespan.
                         </h4>
                         <h4 class="card-text" style="color: rgba(0, 0, 0, .44); font-size: 0.95rem; line-height: 1.6; font-weight: 400; margin-top: 30px;">
-                            <strong>Research Interest:</strong>
+                            <strong>Research Interest: Memory, Aging, Neurodevelopmental Disorders</strong>
                         </h4>
                     </div>
                 </div>